ieoresearch/QProMS/Readme.md

 In visual parameters, the user may select whether the bar chart displays the fold enrichment, statistical significance (-log of p value or FDR-corrected p-value) or simple count of proteins.

-The analysis is performed against a background defined as XXXX
+The background may be set to whole proteome or the list of proteins from the experiment.

 ### Geneset enrichment analysis (GSEA)